Beomus/AIML-Review/README.md

 `conda env create -f environment.yml`

-`conda activate pyto`
+`conda activate aiml`

+### *Note*:
-*Note*: TensorFlow installation is not included please check carefully on how to install TensorFlow that is compatible with your machine.
+- TensorFlow installation is not included please check carefully on how to install TensorFlow that is compatible with your machine.
+- In case environment does not work because of OS differences, trying installing dependencies with pip:

+`conda create --name aiml python=3.8`

+`conda activate aiml`

+`pip install -r requirements.txt`

 Please feel free to post any issues or PR as needed, I will try to review them as much as I can.
 Thanks!